Day 9: Kikugawa

-I had never seen tea plantation before this trip to Japan, so I knew very little about what they actually looked like.
-I wasn't expecting the long bushes, and, especially, I was surprised to see that all over the rows of tea plants the farmers had installed these high poles with fan over them.
+I had never seen tea plantation before, so I knew very little about what they actually looked like.
+I wasn't expecting these long bushes, and, especially, I was surprised to see that all over the rows of tea plants the farmers had installed these high poles with fan over them.
 Apparently, they are needed in the winter time to ensure that the plants are not damaged by frost.

 For dinner, we met with Jutaro and Rie at Pizzeria Marino, one of their favorite pizza places in town.
 The pizza tasted really good, alas some of the toppings were a bit unusual.
 The pasta also was very tasty, prepared at the table inside a hollow parmesan cheese half-wheel.

 After dinner, we went to a local drugstore to do some shopping...